The 30th INTERNATIONAL

-This course is a follow-on to the famous Defect Assessment in Pipelines course taught by Dr Phil Hopkins.
-It takes those who want to apply all the methods covered in Defect Assessment in Pipelines to the next level; it goes into greater depth on the various defect assessment methodologies and provides participants with hands-on practical experience performing calculations based on them.
+This course is a follow-on to the famous Defect Assessment in Pipelines course.
+It takes those who want to take their defect assessment knowledge to the next level; it goes into greater depth on the various defect assessment methodologies and provides participants with hands-on practical experience performing calculations based on them.
+Participants will become comfortable performing and reviewing a wide variety of anomaly assessment methodologies and will understand when to best apply them within an Integrity Management Program.
 Cases and problems worked in class will be based on actual inspections of working pipeline systems.
 The course addresses both traditional pipeline methodologies as well as recent innovations, including the API 579 Fitness-for-Service Standard.

-All presentation material will be documented in digital form on a CD as an Adobe Acrobat document.
+All presentation material will be documented in an Adobe Acrobat PDF provided by download prior to the class.
+For this reason it is necessary to bring your laptop or tablet computer.
 In addition participants will receive macro-enabled Excel spreadsheets that perform various calculations, including effective area metal loss assessment and pressure-cycle fatigue analysis.
-Attendees will also receive a copy of Fracture Mechanics: Fundamentals and Applications, 3rd Ed. by T.L.
-Anderson (a $110 value).

 Ian Smith is a consulting engineer with over 20 years in the pipeline industry.
 He formed his own consulting company in 2016 after having leadership roles within inline inspection, pipeline operating, and Fitness-for-Service consulting organizations.
 This has provided Ian with a unique perspective on the complete process of pipeline integrity from data collection to defect Fitness-for-Service assessment through to integrating assessment results into integrity management programs.
 He is a Professional Engineer and a member of ASME.